SidneyCao/gofile/README.md

 # gofs
-Package gofs provide some utilities for working with IO in golang.
+Package gofs provide some utilities for working with file system in golang.